Doreen Tracey (Apr 13, 1943)

 Background

-Doreen Isabelle Tracey was born in London, England, the daughter of entertainers Jean "Bessie" Hay and Sidney Tracey, who performed for Allied soldiers during the war.
+Doreen Isabelle Tracey was born in London, England, the daughter of American entertainers Elizabeth "Bessie" Hay and Sidney Tracey.
 Sidney's original name was Murray Katzelnick; he was a Russian Jew whose family immigrated to the United States in 1905, when he was three.
-Tracey and Hay were a standout dancing team on the international circuit, touring North America, Australia, and the UK, where as early as 1927 they made a short subject called On With The Dance: The Adagio.
-Their performing days, courtesy of the war, outlasted the demise of vaudeville.
-When they realized that the British music halls were going under as well, they brought Doreen, an only child, to Los Angeles around 1947.
-Sidney first tried running a nightclub called "Slappy Maxie's", which was co-owned by his pal, entertainer Ben Blue.
-He then later opened the Rainbow Dance Studio in Hollywood, where stars like Debbie Reynolds gave Doreen free dance lessons.
+Tracey and Hay were a standout dancing team for the Willam Morris agency from the 1920's throught the 1940's, their act often characterised in newspaper ads as Dancing Jewels in a Tiffany Setting.
+As early as 1927 they made a short film in England called On With The Dance: The Adagio.

 The Farmer Takes A Wife |